-Here's an excerpt from a podcast where I talked about moving into a management position at obodo.
+Here's an excerpt from a podcast where I talked about moving into a management position.
 You can listen to the original episode here, or scroll down further for the formatted article.
 Enjoy!

 Becoming Managing Director recently, there's been a number of things that I've had to change about myself and in my behaviours and attitudes.
 Here's three key areas of change that I've recognised: